patrickbucher/daily-frontend-grind-q4-2024/diary.md

 # Day 14 (2024-10-15)

 I read chapter 15 and worked through exercise 1 in the morning.
+I did the other two exercises in the evening.

 # Day 13 (2024-10-14)